 This meat of bone-in-country ribs is not lean and variable because different muscles are included, much like the Boston butt.
 It must be cooked slowly for best results.
 Done correctly, it will be like a slice of "pulled pork" with melt-in-your-mouth tenderness.

-Bone-In Country Style Pork Ribs on the Grill
+Bone-In Country Style Ribs on the Grill

 Ingredients